Hovertank One

-Hovertank One, also known under a variety of other names (Hovertank or Hovertank 3D (Note: The name Hovertank is used on the MS-DOS title screen.
+Hovertank One (also known as Hovertank and Hovertank 3D) (Note: The name Hovertank is used on the MS-DOS title screen.
 Hovertank 3-D is a name used in the start menu in Softdisk's 1992 Gamer's Edge release.
-Hovertank One is used on the original box art and floppy disks of the Gamer's Edge 1991 mail-order release.)), is a vehicular combat game developed by id Software and published by Softdisk in April 1991.
+Hovertank One is used on the original box art and floppy disks of the Gamer's Edge 1991 mail-order release.) is a vehicular combat game for MS-DOS developed by id Software and published by Softdisk in 1991.
+The objective of the game is to navigate levels with a hovertank, in order to rescue civilians before a timer runs out.
+Hovertank One is the first game from id Software to utilize a first-person perspective, which marked the start of a new direction for the company.
+The game would essentially serve as a prototype for the game engine that was used in the first-person shooter Wolfenstein 3D.

 Plot

 Hovertank One is set during a nuclear war.
-In Hovertank One, the player controls Brick Sledge, a mercenary hired by an unknown organization (referred to by the game as the "UFA") to rescue people from cities under the threat of nuclear attack (largely political activists or scientists), both by the government and by large corporations, but the cities are also full of mutated humans, strange creatures and enemy hovertanks.
+In Hovertank One, the player controls Brick Sledge, a soldier of fortune hired by an organisation to rescue civilians from cities under the threat of nuclear annihilation.